 Contact Alyssa Dumire at 260 422-6467 firstname.lastname@example.org to learn more about this opportunity.

-The internship program is open to college and graduate students and recent graduates.
-The internship is offered on a volunteer basis.
+Internships at FWMoA are open to college and graduate students and recent graduates.
 Students desiring academic credit for their internship must arrange for it themselves with their academic institution.
-To correspond with class or work, interns can arrange flexible schedules.
-However, some nights and weekend hours may be required during special events.
+To correspond with class or work, interns can arrange flexible schedules; however, some night and weekend hours may be required during special events.